-Across the years the number of learners in public schools who did not pay any amount towards school fees has increased from about 50% in 2009 to about 73% in 2022 (Figure 29).
+Across the years the number of learners in public schools who did not pay any amount towards school fees has increased from about 50% in 2009 to about 75% in 2021.
 The decrease in the percentage of learners paying less than R1000 over the same period, would suggest that many schools that previously charged relatively low fees decided to eliminate fees to benefit from the higher per-learner subsidies available under the no-fee policy.
-74% of households that pay no school fees are households with the mother as the household head, as seen in Figure 32 households where the father is the household head tend to pay more fees.
 It is also interesting to note that the percentages of learners in the higher fee brackets (R1000-R12,000 and R12,000+) have also been increasing since 2009, and at a rate that is probably faster than one would expect if this was only due to inflation.
-The main reason (97,5%) given for not paying fees by learners in public schools was that the school did not ask for fees, only 0,7% of learners are not paying for fees because they got a fee exemption (Figure 30).

-A similarly sharp increase in the percentage of learners in the independent school sector paying high fees has also been seen in recent years (Figure 31).
+A similarly sharp increase in the percentage of learners in the independent school sector paying high fees has also been seen in recent years (Figure 26).

-Figure 29: Percentage of learners who paid school fees (Public Schools), 2009-2022
+Figure 25: Percentage of learners who paid school fees (Public Schools), 2010-2021